grpc/proposal/A59-audit-logging.md

 named `stdout_logger`.
 This logger will not support any configuration and it outputs log entries to stdout in JSON format.

-Here is the example configuration in JSON.
+Here is the example JSON configuration in the xDS case.

 ```json
 {